RenpyRemix/speech-bubbles/explain_screens.md

 Next the screen iterates through any previous dialogues that were set to retain and displays them by transcluding a simple text widget to the subscreen.
 That widget is styled from retained styles that we stored when the line was first displayed.
 It is just a simple text as we cannot have more than one widget with the id "what" in the screen.

-Next we display the current line by transcluding the normal widget (with the id "what") into another copy of the subscreen.
+Next we display the current line by transcluding the normal text widget (with the id "what") into another copy of the subscreen.

-Once the line has been shown, we hook into the `on "hide"` event of the screen in order to pass all the information we have about the current dialogue to a named Python function
+Once the line has been shown, we hook into the `on "hide"` event of the screen in order to pass all the information we have about the current dialogue to a named Python function.
+This means, when the screen is hidden, we know that function is going to run once with all the details we collected about the current dialogue passed to it.

 ## The subscreen

+Just a basic screen that takes the sayer name (just in case you want to display it) and the keyword arguments that control the display.
+The simple version here just contains a fixed (for positioning) which contains a frame (for background styling) which contains the transcluded content.

+There are also a few lines which add a toggle-able white cross to help highlight the passed position.

+## The Python function

+## The Say Arguments Callback